splitsies/expense-service/README.md

 This command runs `sls offline` with local parameters.
 See `package.json` for more info.

+#### Database
+DynamoDB is used as the backing store.
+Run the `npm run start-db` command to locally run a DynamoDB instance. `docker-compose` is used to run the db container from `src/utils/local-db`

 ### Remotely

 Copy and replace your `url` - found in Serverless `deploy` command output - and `name` parameter in the following `curl` command in your terminal or in Postman to test your newly deployed application.